min2ha/ukwa-site/content/target/69380/index.en.md

   "subject": "Religion/Theology"
 }

-# Our Lady of Mount Carmel Kilmarnock on Facebook

 Facebook page of a Roman Catholic church in Scotland for the parish of Our Lady of Mount Carmel, Kilmarnock, Ayrshire.